Matthew 22

 (Luke 14:15–24)

-1And answering, Jesus spoke to them again in parables, saying, 2“The kingdom of the heavens has become like a man, a king, who made a wedding feast for his son.
-3And he sent his servants to call those having been invited to the wedding feast—and they were not willing to come.
+1And answering, Jesus again spoke to them in parables, saying: 2“The kingdom of the heavens was likened to a man, a king, who made a wedding feast for his son.
+3And he sent his servants to call those having been called to the wedding feast, and they were not willing to come.

-5And having paid no attention they went away, one to the own field, and one to his business.
+5And having disregarded it, they went away, one to his own field, and one to his business.
 6And the rest, having laid hold of his servants, mistreated and killed them.

-7And the king was angry, and having sent his armies, he destroyed those murderers and burned their city.
-8Then he says to his servants, ‘Indeed the wedding feast is ready, but those having been invited were not worthy.
-9Therefore go into the thoroughfares of the highways, and invite to the wedding feast as many as you shall find.’
+7And the king was enraged, and having sent his armies, he destroyed those murderers and set on fire their city.
+8Then he says to his servants, ‘Indeed, the wedding feast is ready, but those having been called were not worthy.
+9Therefore go on the thoroughfares of the roads and call to the wedding feast as many as you⁺ may find.’

-10And those servants, having gone out into the highways, brought together all, as many as they found, both evil and good; and the wedding hall became full of those reclining.
+10And those servants, having gone out into the roads, gathered together all whom they found, both evil and good, and the wedding feast was filled with those reclining.

-11And the king having entered in to see those reclining, he beheld a man there not being dressed in wedding clothes.
-12And he says to him, ‘Friend, how did you enter here not having a wedding garment?’
+11And the king, having entered to view those reclining, saw a man there not dressed in clothing of a wedding feast.
+12And he says to him, ‘Friend, how did you enter here not having clothing of a wedding feast?’

 And he was speechless.

-13Then the king said to the servants, ‘Having bound his hands and feet, cast him out into the outer darkness, where there will be weeping and gnashing of the teeth.’
+13Then the king said to the servants, ‘Having bound his feet and hands, cast him out into the outer darkness—there will be weeping and gnashing of the teeth.’

 14For many are called, but few chosen.”